smkh1985/Data_structure_algorithm/readMe.md

 ## Implemented Algorithms

 ### Sorting Algorithms
+- **Selection Sort**(`selection_sort.py`):
+  Selection Sort divides the list into a sorted and an unsorted region.
+It repeatedly selects the smallest (or largest) element from the unsorted region and moves it to the end of the sorted region.

+  Time Complexity: O(n^2)

+  Space Complexity: O(1)

+  Stability: Not stable

 - **Quicksort** (`quicksort.py`): An efficient sorting algorithm using the divide-and-conquer approach.
 - **Mergesort** (`mergesort.py`): Another divide-and-conquer sorting algorithm that divides the array into halves and merges them after sorting.